elusivecodes/FyreForge/README.md

     - `charset` is a string representing the table character set, and will default to the connection character set.
     - `collation` is a string representing the table collation, and will default to the connection collation.
     - `comment` is a string representing the table comment, and will default to "".
-    - `clean` is a boolean indicating whether to create a clean forge, and will default to *false*.

 ```php
 $tableForge = $forge->build($table, $options);